Leveraging directed causal discovery to detect latent common causes

 \section{Introduction}

-Causal knowledge is crucial in medicine, as causal relations---unlike correlations---allow one to reason about the consequences of possible treatments \cite{P,richens2019,perov2019}.
-Indeed, determining whether a particular treatment \emph{causes} a reduction in the severity of a disease is an incredibly important problem in healthcare.
+Causal knowledge is crucial in medicine, as causal relations---unlike correlations---allow one to reason about the consequences of possible treatments \citep{P,richens2019,perov2019}.
+Indeed, determining whether a particular treatment \emph{causes} a reduction in the severity of a disease is an important problem in healthcare.
 However, learning from medical records that a treatment is correlated with recovery is not sufficient to conclude that treatment will cause a new patient to recover, due to the presence of latent confounding.
-More expensive treatment could be given to wealthier patients who are more likely to recover regardless of treatment, due to better lifestyle and diet.
+More expensive treatment could be given to wealthier patient's who are more likely to recover regardless of treatment, due to better lifestyle and diet.
 Here, the patients wealth acts as a latent confounder, or common cause, between receiving treatment and recovering.
 In reality, the treatment could be detrimental.
-Thus, learning the underlying causal structure is vital.
-This difficult problem is confounded further when no high-grade controlled trial evidence exists----meaning the standard approach to learning causal structure isn't available.
+Thus, learning the causal structure is vital.
+This problem is made harder when no controlled trial data exists----meaning the standard approach to learning causal structure isn't available.
 Hence, methods for discovering causal structure from uncontrolled, or observational, data are paramount to making correct treatment decisions.